New Wineskins Association of Churches: Background

 Some in the New Wineskins movement believe that this created a constitutional loophole for persons engaged in sexual activity outside of marriage to become ordained by a sort of "local option" which allows them to declare a scruple against the stated constitution.

-Another recent document that was received by the PC(USA)'s General Assembly was a report entitled "The Trinity: God's Love Overflowing".
+Another recent document that was received by the PCUSA's General Assembly was a report entitled "The Trinity: God's Love Overflowing".
 This document, which is more familiarly known as the "Trinity Report," suggested that the terms "Father, Son, and Holy Spirit" may be supplemented (although not replaced) by other language, including such formulations as "Speaker, Word and Breath" and "Fire that Consumes, Sword that Divides, and Storm that Melts Mountains".
 The NWAC considers both of these documents to be in error in several places.

-The New Wineskins movement believes that such declarations are a departure from the PC(USA)'s historic grounding in biblical theology and its own Reformed confessions.
+The New Wineskins movement believes that such declarations are a departure from the PCUSA's historic grounding in biblical theology and its own Reformed confessions.
 The New Wineskins Association of Churches has crafted a constitution that emphasizes local church ministry as opposed to denominational hierarchy, and consists of specific theological essentials of the reformed faith as well as ethical imperatives.

 History

-The NWAC held its third convocation in February 2007, where it considered its future relationship with the PC(USA).
-At this meeting, the NWAC unanimously voted to petition the EPC to create a non-geographic, transitional New Wineskins presbytery (NWEPC) for those churches wishing to leave the PC(USA).
+The NWAC held its third convocation in February 2007, where it considered its future relationship with the PCUSA.
+At this meeting, the NWAC unanimously voted to petition the EPC to create a non-geographic, transitional New Wineskins presbytery (NWEPC) for those churches wishing to leave the PCUSA.
 The EPC voted overwhelmingly to form the new presbytery at its own General Assembly in June 2007 with the expectation that the New Wineskins congregations would be received into the EPC.

-As of December 2007, many of the congregations that comprise the NWAC were still officially affiliated with the PC(USA), but it was expected that those congregations that would formally separate from that church and join the Evangelical Presbyterian Church (EPC), by joining the New Wineskins Presbytery (NWEPC) which met for the first time in October 2007.
+As of December 2007, many of the congregations that comprise the NWAC were still officially affiliated with the PCUSA, but it was expected that those congregations that would formally separate from that church and join the Evangelical Presbyterian Church (EPC), by joining the New Wineskins Presbytery (NWEPC) which met for the first time in October 2007.